ibexa/documentation-user/docs/content_management/content_organization/manage_locations_urls.md

 They can only be revealed if the parent Location is revealed as well.

 A hidden Location is invisible for everyone viewing the website.
-If you are looking for a way to allow only some users to view parts of the content tree, use [Sections](classify_content.md#sections) and combine them with [proper permissions](../../permission_management/permission_system.md).
+If you're looking for a way to allow only some users to view parts of the content tree, use [Sections](classify_content.md#sections) and combine them with [proper permissions](../../permission_management/permission_system.md).

 ### Swap Locations